sematext/docs/docs/dashboards/settings.md

 Right next to the App & Dashboard Selector is the **Dashboard Actions dropdown menu** and **horizontal ellipsis icon**.

-The dropdown menu allows you to **quickly switch between your Dashboards, and Apps**.
-While the horizontal ellipsis icon shows your options and lets you open various dashboard specific functions, like editing, cloning and deleting a Dashboard.
+The dropdown menu allows you to **quickly switch between your Dashboards, and Apps**, while the horizontal ellipsis icon shows your options and lets you open various dashboard specific functions, like editing, cloning and deleting a Dashboard.

 ## Report Selector

 Once you create a Dashboard, you will get a **default Report created for you named Overview**.
 It will have no data or components configured.
-You can add components, and edit them.
+You can add components and edit them.
 You can also edit this Report, clone it, or create new ones.

 ![](../images/dashboards/report-selector.png)